 Hinged doors, or passage doors, are the most common in commercial and residential buildings.
 You can install hinged doors either on the left side or the right side of the door frame.
 Designing a hinged door left-handed or right-handed allows easy access into a room.
 Hinged doors provide a smooth transition from one room to the other.
 They offer a wider range of motion than other doors.

 You can buy most hinged doors pre-hung and leveled within a frame.
-Pre-hung hinged doors are easier to install.
-You can add the frame right to the hallway or room entrance.
+Pre-hung hinged doors are easier to install and allow you to add the frame right to the hallway or room entrance.

 You could use a standard hinged door to give privacy to a meeting room.
-You could also install double-hinged doors to allow space for big furniture.
-Double-swing doors also create the feeling of a grand entrance and allow for more space to move large items, like furniture, in and out.
+Alternatively, you could also install double-hinged doors to create the feeling of a grand entrance and allow for more space to move large items, like furniture, in and out.

 4. Pocket Doors